695kede/xilinx-edge-ai/docs/Caffe-Segmentation/README.md

 - Now run the eval_segmentation.sh script by entering `./eval_segmentation.sh`.

-  The output of this step should have a final line in parenthesis which are a list of IOUs.
-The first value in this list is the mIOU for all the classes (this is the number to compare to the decent_q quantized model mIOU).
-The other numbers are per class IOU numbers for the validation dataset.
+  The output of this step should be a list of IOUs starting with the mIOU for all the classes (this is the number to compare to the decent_q quantized model mIOU).
+The other numbers are per clas IOU numbers for the validation dataset.
 I already completed this step for the pre-trained models and you can refer back to section "3.1.0 About the Pre-Trained Models" to see the results.

 # Summary
 Looking back, we've covered a lot of ground, including walking through the process of preparing, training, testing, and deploying 5 different segmentation models.
 The goal of this tutorial was not to show a perfectly optimized solution, but rather to blaze a trail so you experts and explorers can streamline your own segmentation model development and rapidly deploy those models on a Xilinx SoC/MPSoC.